eathren/NolanPortfolio/content/blog/TDD - Test Driven Development/index.md

 ---
-title: "TDD - Test Driven Development"
+title: "TDD - Test Driven Development and Modern Agile "
 date: "2020-01-31"
 description: "An argument and short exploration of Test Driven Development in modern Python3 and JavaScript."
 tags: